 Related: 19 More Foods for Beautiful Skin

 I always tend to keep a few lemons in the produce drawer so I have them on hand for salad dressings, soups and stir-fries.
 You never know when a lemon might come in handy.
-Here are EatingWell staffers' favorite uses for lemons—beyond cooking, including some from the January/February 2011 issue of EatingWell Magazine.
+Here are some of EatingWell editors' favorite uses for lemons—beyond cooking.
 What would you add to the list?

 Related: 5 Recipes to Use Up Your Leftover Lemons, Celery and More